dribnet/purvs/README.md

 ## PS4 MDDN 342 2018

-To help bring my whole animation together, I decided to tie back in the first zoomed out pattern into zoom level 4 and above.
-It does make it a bit more laggy, but I think it makes the image look a lot better.
-I don't think I'll add a lot more detail after this, maybe just subtle colour changes for a few extra zooms, but I think it looks quite effective as it is (the current colours are a work in progress at the moment too).
-I also want to try fix the animation that is randomised so that it doesn't get faster and faster - a minor detail though.
-I have got the main part of the map now so it is just further iterations and fixing details from here.
+Have continued to iterate and condense the code a bit so it isn't as long.
+I managed to fix the problem with the randomised animation where it would get faster the longer it went on, so that it stays at the same pace now.
+Also updated the tour and made a few minor changes to colour.